CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 #### INF.9.M10 Using theft deterrents (CIA)

 Anti-theft devices must be used wherever large values ​​need to be protected or where other measures can not be implemented.
 This is true, for example, of laptops in mobile use.
-Anti-theft devices are also useful where there is public traffic or where the turnover of users is very high.
+Anti-theft systems are also useful where there is public traffic or where the turnover of users is very high.
 It should always be kept in mind that the values ​​to be protected are only a small part of the replacement cost of the device, but in laptops and similar IT systems the value of the stored data must be taken into account.

 ** Types of anti-theft devices **